masb0ymas/masb0ymas.com/content/blog/how-to-release-a-version-of-a-web-app-using-github-workflow-with-github-actions.md

 external: false
 draft: false
 title: "How to release a version of a web app using GitHub Workflow with GitHub Actions"
-description: "You can release a version of a web app using GitHub Workflow with GitHub Actions more easily"
+description: "Releasing a new version of your web app can be streamlined and automated using GitHub Workflow and GitHub Actions.
+In this step-by-step guide, you’ll learn how to set up a CI/CD pipeline that automates the release process, from code integration to deployment.
+We’ll cover how to create a workflow file, configure GitHub Actions to build and test your app, and automate versioning and deployment to your chosen environment.
+Whether you're managing a small project or a complex application, this guide will help you ensure consistent and reliable releases directly from your GitHub repository."
 date: 2024-07-14
 tags: ["github-actions", "docker"]
 ---